arkime/arkime/wiseService/README.md

 ### Contributing

-Check out our [contributing guide](../CONTRIBUTING.md) for more information about contributing to Moloch.
+Check out our [contributing guide](../CONTRIBUTING.md) for more information about contributing to Arkime.

-Before submitting a pull request with your contribution, please move to the top level Moloch directory and run `npm run lint`, and correct any errors.
+Before submitting a pull request with your contribution, please move to the top level Arkime directory and run `npm run lint`, and correct any errors.
 This runs [eslint][eslint], a static code analysis tool for finding problematic patterns or code that doesn’t adhere to our style guidelines.
 Check out `../.eslintrc.js` to view this project's rules.

 :octocat: Please use a [fork](https://guides.github.com/activities/forking/) to submit a [pull request](https://help.github.com/articles/creating-a-pull-request/) for your contribution.